ArtifexSoftware/ghostpdl/doc/src/Make.rst

 .. _Make_SharedObject:

 ``make so``
-   On some platforms (Linux, \*BSD, Darwin/Mac OS X, SunOS), it is possible to build Ghostscript as a shared object library.
+  On some platforms (Linux, \*BSD, Darwin/Mac OS X, SunOS), it is possible to build :title:`Ghostscript` as a shared object library.
 There is a corresponding ``make soclean`` for cleaning up.

 ``make sanitize``
-   Builds Ghostscript with ``AddressSanitizer``.
+  Builds :title:`Ghostscript` with ``AddressSanitizer``.
 Output is placed in ``./sanbin``.

+``make libgs``
+  Builds static library for :title:`Ghostscript`.

+``make libgpcl6``
+  Builds static library for :title:`GhostPCL`.
+Requires the full ghostpdl_ source release.

+``make libgxps``
+  Builds static library for :title:`GhostXPS`.
+Requires the full ghostpdl_ source release.

+``make libgpdl``
+  Builds static library for :title:`GhostPDL`.
+Requires the full ghostpdl_ source release.

 .. note::

-   - On most platforms some of these simple instructions don't quite work in one way or another.
+   - On some platforms aspects of these simple instructions don’t quite work in one way or another.
 Read the section on your specific platform.

    - If you are attempting to build a statically linked executable, you will probably need to add libraries to the linker options (libraries that are normally pulled-in automatically by the dynamic linker).
 These can be added at the make command line using the ``EXTRALIBS=`` option.
 Unfortunately, the set of libraries that may be required varies greatly depending on platform and configuration, so it is not practical to offer a list here.